reedybee/delta/README.md

 - Input Support
 - Linux and MacOS Support (Creating/Managing windows)
 - Support for different graphics API's (Vulkan, Metal, Direct12, etc...)

+## License
+This software is distributed under the MIT License, details can be found in the LICENSE.md file.